YuzuZIslandii/Daily-Python-Challenge/README.md

 The only way I use AI's code is through Intellisense and ONLY if I understand it before running the code itself.
 If I can't properly understand what code is doing before I run it - I copy it for later, rewrite it myself, and then use agent to review differences.

 In short I wrote this to ensure you: every single concept and skill that you will or will not see in this repository is my own.
-Including **smart** AI usage.
+Including **smart AI usage**.

 ## 🎓 Course Context